inaka/cowboy_swagger/README.md

   [trails:trail("/message/[:echo]", example_echo_handler, [], Metadata)].
 ```

-To get a better idea how your handler might seem, please check it [here](./example/src/example_echo_handler.erl).
+To get a better idea of how your handler should look like, please check [here](./example/src/example_echo_handler.erl).

 ### 2. Include cowboy_swagger in your app
 First, you need to include `cowboy_swagger_handler` module in your list of trails to be compiled.